Tips for Searching Jobs For Over 50

-Anyone embarking on a job search over 50 is aware that ageism is alive and well and that the older job hunter faces some unflattering stereotypes.
+Anyone embarking on searching jobs for over 50 is aware that ageism is alive and well and that the older job hunter faces some unflattering stereotypes.
 Don’t make the classic job search mistakes.
-You will need a strategy to overcome the stereotypes that older workers are:
+When searching jobs for people over 50 you will need a strategy to overcome the stereotypes that older workers are:

 - not technologically savvy